ryantd42/NY-Legislative-Git/2023/A361B-2023/bill.md

   6. ANY  NON-PROFIT  ORGANIZATION OR PROVIDER RECEIVING FUNDS FROM THE PROGRAM SHALL TAKE ALL NECESSARY STEPS TO ENSURE THE CONFIDENTIALITY  OF THE INDIVIDUALS RECEIVING SERVICES PURSUANT TO STATE AND FEDERAL LAWS.
   §  4.
-Funding  used to support the program shall be pursuant to funds appropriated by the legislature and pursuant to subsequent  chapters  of law.
-Such funding shall also be used to support the cost of administer- ing the program and for any other purpose authorized by  this  act.
-The level of expenditure by the department for the administrative support of the  program created pursuant to this act shall be subject to review and approval annually through the state budget process.
+Severability clause.
+If any clause, sentence, paragraph, section or part of this act shall be adjudged by any court of  competent  juris- diction  to  be  invalid  and  after  exhaustion of all further judicial review, the judgment shall not affect, impair, or invalidate the remain- der thereof, but shall be confined  in  its  operation  to  the  clause, sentence,  paragraph,  section  or part of this act directly involved in the controversy in which the judgment shall have been rendered.
   § 5.
-Severability clause.
-If any provision of this act, or any  appli- cation  of  any  provision  of  this  act,  is held to be invalid, or to violate or be inconsistent with any  federal  law  or  regulation,  that shall not affect the validity or effectiveness of any other provision of this  act,  or  of  any  other application of any provision of this act, which can be given effect without that provision or application; and  to that end, the provisions and applications of this act are severable.
-  §  6.
-This  act  shall take effect on the sixtieth day after it shall have become a law.
-Effective immediately, the addition, amendment and/or repeal of any rule or regulation necessary  for  the  implementation  of this  act  on its effective date are authorized to be made and completed on or before such effective date.
+This act shall take effect on the one hundred eightieth day after it shall have become a law.
+Effective immediately, the addition,  amend- ment and/or repeal of any rule or regulation necessary for the implemen- tation  of  this act on its effective date are authorized to be made and completed on or before such effective date.